1MGSY0/AIDM-mini-project/README.md

 ## 9) Re-running or customizing

-- You can safely re-run `python Resnet-finetune.py`; a new report will be generated each time.
+- You can safely re-run `python Resnet-finetune.py` or `finetunedResnet-Cifar-10.py`; a new report will be generated each time.
 The best model weights overwrite `best.pt` when validation accuracy improves.
+However, you should run `python Resnet-finetune.py` at least once before running `finetunedResnet-Cifar-10.py` for the first time.
 - To add CLI flags (e.g., `--max-train`, `--max-val`, `--epochs`), we can wire `argparse` so teammates can tweak settings without editing the file.

 ---